Canadian Dollar Climbs Against Majors

-If the loonie extends its uptrend, it is likely to find resistance around 1.47 against the euro, 83.00 against the yen, 1.31 against the greenback and 0.99 against the aussie.
+If the loonie extends its uptrend, it is likely to find resistance around 0.97 against the aussie, 1.30 against the greenback, 1.46 against the euro and 84.00 against the yen.

 Copyright RTT News/dpa-AFX